Max Planck Institute for Psycholinguistics: Psychology of Language

-Former departments
+Former Departments

 Language and Cognition

-The Language and Cognition Department 1994-2017, headed by Stephen C. Levinson, investigated the relationship between language, culture and general cognition, making use of the natural laboratory of language variation.
-In this way, the research wanted to bring the perspective of language diversity to a range of central problems in the language sciences.
-Languages were described (sometimes for the first time) based on field data, and field experiments were conducted and extended corpora of natural language usage collected.
-The department used a diversity of methods, ranging from linguistic analysis and ethnography to developmental perspectives, from psycholinguistic experimentation to conversation analysis, from corpus statistics to brain imaging, and from phylogenetics to linguistic data mining.
-The research by the department started work with an explicit focus on typology within Interactional linguistics.
+The Language and Cognition Department (1994-2017), headed by Stephen C. Levinson, investigated the relationship between language, culture, and general cognition, making use of the natural laboratory of language variation.
+In this way, the research aimed to bring the perspective of language diversity to a range of central problems in the language sciences.
+Languages were described (sometimes for the first time) based on field data.
+These field experiments helped to extend the corpora (a.k.a. digital archive) of natural language research.
+The department used a diversity of methods that spanned many area, including linguistic description, ethnography, child development perspectives, psycholinguistic experimentation, conversation analysis, corpus statistics, brain imaging, phylogenetics, and linguistic data mining.
+The department's overarching research focus was on typology within interactional linguistics.

 Language Comprehension

-The Language Comprehension Department 1993-2013, headed by Anne Cutler, undertook empirical investigation and computational modeling of the understanding of spoken language.
+The Language Comprehension Department (1993-2013), headed by Anne Cutler, undertook empirical investigation and computational modeling of the understanding of spoken language.
 Until 2009, the work within the department was largely divided between two research projects: decoding continuous speech and phonological learning for speech perception; thereafter, most work was in the project called Mechanisms and Representations in Comprehending Speech.
-This project focused on core theoretical issues in speech comprehension such as on how episodic memories (e.g. hearing someone speak in an unfamiliar dialect) influence the speech perception system, or how prior knowledge about one's language (phonotactic probabilities, lexical knowledge, frequent versus infrequent word combinations) is used during perception.
+This project focused on core theoretical issues in speech comprehension such as on how episodic memories (e.g., hearing someone speak in an unfamiliar dialect) influence the speech perception system, or how prior knowledge about one's language (phonotactic probabilities, lexical knowledge, frequent versus infrequent word combinations) is used during perception.

 Independent Research Groups

 Communication before Language

-This MPI research group, headed by Daniel Haun, investigates the social and cognitive foundations of human communication in infancy specifically on infants' developing social cognition and social motivation in relation to their emerging prelinguistic communication within social and cultural contexts.
+This MPI research group, headed by Daniel Haun, investigates the social and cognitive foundations of human communication in infancy, specifically focusing on infants' developing social cognition and social motivation in relation to their emerging prelinguistic communication within social and cultural contexts.
 Their work is motivated by the idea that there is a psychological basis of human communication that develops ontogenetically prior to language and can be first expressed in gestures.